 Working out on a cross trainer will help you burn calories.
 Along with a calorie-controlled diet, cross trainers help you make significant strides in your weight loss goals.

-Buyers are faced with various equipment options to try and meet their fitness goals, and sometimes it needs to be clarified.
+Buyers are faced with various exercise equipment options to meet their fitness goals.
 For this reason, the following is an easy-to-use reference guide to help you decide what equipment best suits you.

 Treadmills